arturolszak/hycube/.travis/readme.txt

     the Sonatype password for releasing to Maven Central Repository

 ENCRYPTION_PASSWORD
-    password used for encryption public and private keys (used to sign artifacts)
+    encryption password for decrypting public and private keys (used to sign artifacts)

 GPG_PASSPHRASE
     private key passphrase (for signing artifacts)